|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 “And that, I think, is where this conversation should stop,” McMurty said, feeling a little embarrassed.
 She would have to notice, he mused; her species, much like their Caitian cousins, had an exceptionally heightened sense of smell.
 And while biochemistry was nowhere near his specialty, even he knew that being attracted to someone caused certain pheromones to release every time you met with them.

-Hansen, thankfully, said nothing in reply.
+Seven, thankfully, said nothing in reply.
 She merely gestured toward his PADD and asked, “May I inquire as to what you are studying, Commander?”

 “Oh, ahem, certainly,” he said, lifting the device again and glancing at the screen.
 “I’m still tryin’ ta figure out how ta spin that bloody moon down below us.”